Rosemont College picks president of Michigan school as its next leader

 A Michigan college president with a background in increasing enrollment and building partnerships with corporations will become the new leader of Rosemont College, school officials announced Tuesday.

 Jayson Boyers, 48, has been president of Cleary University, a business school in Howell, Mich., for the last four years.
-He becomes the first male to lead Rosemont, a small Catholic liberal arts college — and an all women’s school until 2009 — in its nearly 100-year history.
+He becomes the first male to lead Rosemont, a small Catholic liberal arts college — and an all-women school until 2009 — in its nearly 100-year history.

 He begins in July, replacing Sharon Latchaw Hirsh, who will retire this summer.

 He comes to Rosemont at a time when colleges nationally have been struggling to meet enrollment targets, amid a decline in high school graduates.
-With an undergraduate and graduate enrollment of 576 and a $20 million endowment, Rosemont in recent years reset its tuition price to attract more middle-class students and sought to appeal to a wider pool by scrapping a requirement that students submit standardized test scores.
+With an undergraduate and graduate enrollment of 945 and a $20 million endowment, Rosemont in recent years reset its tuition to attract more middle-class students — this year, it’s $19,500 — and sought to appeal to a wider pool by scrapping a requirement that students submit standardized test scores.

 At Cleary, Boyers focused on creating partnerships with corporations, including one with TEAM Schostak, a regional restaurant company, that gave its workers free tuition to Cleary programs.
-Creating such partnerships is key to a college’s success, he said, noting the boom in nontraditional students beyond the typical 18-22 year-old range.
+Creating such partnerships is key to a college’s success, he said, noting the boom in nontraditional students beyond the typical 18-to-22-year-old range.

 “A college has to focus on the unique value it brings and find ways to extend that value proposition to other populations,” he said.